StarRocks/starrocks/docs/table_design/table_types/primary_key_table.md

 ## What to do next

-After table creation, you can run a load job to load data into the Primary Key table.
-For more information about loading methods, see [Overview of data loading](../../loading/Loading_intro.md).
+After table creation, you can run load jobs to load data into the Primary Key table.
+For more information about supported loading methods, see [Overview of data loading](../../loading/Loading_intro.md).

 If you need to update data in the Primary Key table, you can run a load job or execute DML statements ([UPDATE](../../sql-reference/sql-statements/data-manipulation/UPDATE.md) and [DELETE](../../sql-reference/sql-statements/data-manipulation/DELETE.md)).
-Also, the update operation guarantees atomicity.
+Also, these update operations guarantee atomicity.